poiley/chronicle/README.md

 ## DevOps & Operational Considerations

 From an operational standpoint, this design emphasizes decoupling, observability, and security.
 Jobs are first placed in SQS, which guarantees at-least-once delivery and can be monitored or replayed if needed.
-The Lambda dispatcher validates each YouTube URL before spinning up a Fargate task, preventing wasted compute on non-existent streams.
+The Lambda dispatcher validates each stream URL before spinning up a Fargate task, preventing wasted compute on non-existent streams.
 Real-time status—including precise "started," "recording," "uploading," and "completed" milestones—is persisted in DynamoDB, along with periodic heartbeats and byte counts, giving you a granular view of in-flight recordings.

 IAM roles follow the principle of least privilege: the ECS task role can only write to its designated S3 bucket and update its DynamoDB record; the Lambda role can only pull from SQS, invoke ECS, and write to DynamoDB.
 CloudWatch Logs capture both Lambda and container output, and you can configure alarms on error metrics or Lambda failures.
 A TTL policy on the DynamoDB table ensures old job records expire automatically, and CloudFront serves your static dashboard with minimal latency and cost.

 Deployment pipelines should separate concerns: backend infrastructure changes (Terraform in `terraform/backend`) run independently of frontend hosting updates (`terraform/frontend` plus S3 sync and CloudFront invalidation).
 The static site build (via `util/build-web.sh`) can be integrated into GitHub Actions, which on each merge to `main` will build and deploy the UI, then invalidate CloudFront.
 Simultaneously, code changes to `entrypoint.sh` or Lambda functions trigger a separate pipeline that builds and pushes a new container image to ECR, followed by a Terraform apply for the backend.

 The Docker container handling has been enhanced to work both with ECS in production and with LocalStack locally, using the same entrypoint script.
 The Lambda function detects the environment and adjusts its behavior accordingly, providing a seamless transition between local and cloud deployments.

+---

+## Docker Image & ECS Task

+The system uses a Docker container for livestream recording that works seamlessly in both production (ECS Fargate) and local (LocalStack) environments.

+The `docker/ecs/Dockerfile` installs:
+- Python 3.11 with the latest `yt-dlp`
+- FFmpeg for media processing
+- AWS CLI for S3 uploads and DynamoDB updates

+The container's entrypoint script (`entrypoint.sh`) provides:
+1. Environment detection to work with both AWS and LocalStack
+2. DynamoDB status updates throughout the recording lifecycle
+3. Periodic heartbeats with download progress
+4. Error handling with detailed logs
+5. S3 uploading of the final recording

+In production, this image is pushed to ECR and referenced in your ECS task definition for Fargate.
+For local development, the Lambda function in LocalStack can spawn this container directly via the Docker socket.

 ---